 And thus, it becomes a self-fulfilling prophecy.
-You believe that you cannot do it – that translates itself into inaction in the real world.
+You believe that you cannot do it, which translates into inaction in the real world.
 When you do not actively pursue your goals, it goes without saying that you will never reach them.

 Now, do you see why negative thinking is so dangerous?
-Because you think negatively, you behave in a negative manner.
-You become self-destructive and you don’t even want to try.
-On the other hand, if you were thinking in a positive manner, you will look at failures as an opportunity to learn; your thoughts will translate themselves into actions that have powerful effects on you and your goals.
+Because you think negatively, you behave negatively.
+You become self-destructive, and you don’t even want to try.
+On the other hand, if you were thinking positively, you will look at failures as an opportunity to learn; your thoughts will translate into actions that have powerful effects on you and your goals.

 In the same example, if you think I can lose weight, you will make eating a healthy diet a priority and work out regularly – you may even push yourself to do extra!
 You will make healthy behaviors a part of your daily routine, and when you do fall off the wagon, which will happen on occasion, you will quickly pick yourself up and keep going instead of giving up.

 Positive thinking does not guarantee instant success; what it does is help you accept failure and learn from it in a manner that facilitates future success!